 Conclusion

-That was very much work for me … taking the risk to get a conclusion that was the almost same than in the very first Phoronix article.
+That was very much work for me … taking the risk to get a conclusion that it was almost the same as in the very first Phoronix article.
 Anyway, that allowed me to dive into these topics and to reconnect to my too long abandoned Talos 2.
-Thanks thanks to the synthesis below, that will give an orientation to the next step.
+Thanks to the synthesis below, that will give an orientation to the next step.

 Benchmark MT Verdict To do